Loading...

 During the transplant period, patients are seen multiple times for consultations and transplants.

-The patients’ medical information at the time of consultation and transplantation (along with information on their daily experience, stool condition, dietary habits, etc.) is shared
+The patients’ medical information at the time of consultation and transplantation is shared online in real time, along with information on their own daily experience, stool condition, dietary habits, etc.

 Adverse event reporting system

-When the effects and risks of a new treatment are examined, “adverse events” are reported other than side effects.
+When the effects and risks of a new treatment are examined, “adverse events” are a larger framework than side effects.

-If necessary, the condition of the donor stool used may be checked or retested.
+If necessary, we may check the condition of the donor stool used and retest it.

 Adverse Event Reporting